`

 Civilians fleeing the impending battle along Battle Road.

-Hartwell Tavern and Elm Brook Hill on the Battle Road Trail in Minute Man National Historical Park (map) are the sites of events at 11:30am as hundreds of volunteers demonstrate Minuteman and militia battle tactics along with British Regulars.
+Hartwell Tavern and Elm Brook Hill on the Battle Road Trail in Minute Man National Historical Park (map) are the sites of events as hundreds of volunteers demonstrate Minuteman and militia battle tactics along with British Regulars.
 More...

 Battle Reenactments